 We had originally intended to stratify meadows by size classes, but this was not possible because several of the M-types did not exist within a broad range of sizes.
 However, we did stratify by northern and southern portion of the ecosystem.
 There were some problems associated with the M4 classification in the Teton study area.
 Field investigations in late May indicated that areas mapped as M4 meadow types were in fact groves of aspen (Populus tremuloides) with dense herbaceous understories.
 These groves were not identifiable as such on the satellite imagery.
 Since the focus of this research was on non-forested montane meadows, and there is no close corollary to these groves in the Gallatin study area (aspen is nearly nonexistent in that area), the M4 type was eliminated from the Teton study area, and sampling proceeded in the remaining five meadow types.
-Thus we established 55 sampling sites (two study areas, six habitat types, five replicates per habitat type (except for M4's in Tetons).
+Thus we established 55 sampling sites for 1997 and 1998 (two study areas, six habitat types, five replicates per habitat type (except for M4's in Tetons)).
 See maps from year 1 progress report for details of site locations.
+In 1999 we established 8 new sites in the Tetons per mtype (total of 40 sites) and 5-6 new sites in the Gallatins (6 of all mtypes except M3 and M4, which had 5 new sites; total of 34 new sites).